nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Frequently_Asked_Questions.md

 ## Kconfig

-1. How the kconfig symbols(configurations) are handled and integrated into build?
+1. How are the Kconfig symbols(configurations) handled and integrated into the build?

-   1. All kconfig symbols will firstly been generated into .config with kconfig process lib.
-We do some updates on the kconfig process lib to meet our needs
+   1. All Kconfig symbols will first be generated into .config with Kconfig process lib.
+We do some updates on the Kconfig process lib to meet our needs

-   2. Symbols starting with `MCUX_` will be got by cmake and determine which components/drivers/project_segments to be included in.
+   2. Macro Symbols starting with `MCUX_` are used by cmake to determine which components/drivers/project_segments are included in a build.

-   3. Macro symbols will be generated into config header files
+   3. Macro Symbols are generated into config header files

-        3.1 In the kconfig menu, if the header is specified, like menu "freertos-kernel(FreeRTOSConfig.h)", the all symbols under this menu will be generated into FreeRTOSConfig.h
+        3.1 In the Kconfig menu, if the header is specified, like menu **freertos-kernel(FreeRTOSConfig.h)**, then all symbols under this menu are generated into *FreeRTOSConfig.h*

-        3.2 If there is no specified headers in the menu, then all systems be generated into mcux_config.h.
+        3.2 In the Kconfig menu, if there is no specified header, then all symbols are generated into *mcux_config.h*.

-        3.3 all generated config headers are generated and placed under the project root path, like boards/frdmk64f/demo_apps/hello_world.
-These headers are expected to be included

-        ​    in the sources/headers in advance.
+        3.3 All generated config header files are placed under the project root path. (i.e. /boards/frdmk64f/demo_apps/hello_world) These header files are expected to be included in the sources/headers in advance.

-        3.4 By default, kconfig will put CONFIG_ prefix in the macros, if you need it, then add "No prefix in generated macro" in the help, like
+        3.4 By default, Kconfig will add a CONFIG_ prefix to macros.
+If you need it, then add **No prefix in generated macro** in the help, like:

         ```bash
             if MCUX_COMPONENT_middleware.freertos-kernel